Health at Every Size® Healthcare Provider Listing

 My Philosophy of Care

 Folks who enter my office are the expert in their own healing from sexual trauma.
-I listen to how they live their lives and try to integrate my therapy skills into what works for them.
+I listen to how they live their lives and work to integrate my therapy skills into what works for them.

 I engage in a harm-reduction approach to therapy.
-This really embodies meeting the client where they are at.
+This embodies meeting the client where they are at.

-Being a Health at Every Size provider means educating the HAES philosophy with clients when appropriate and consented to.
+Being a Health at Every Size® provider means educating the HAES® philosophy with clients when appropriate and consented to.
 It also means I look at the client as a whole person rather than one specific aspect of their health.
 Health is many different things, not just one.

-I practice a HAES philosophy not only because I believe that it is scientifically sound but also because it is fundamentally trauma informed.
+I practice a HAES® philosophy not only because I believe that it is scientifically sound but also because it is fundamentally trauma informed.

-I have lived experience as a fat person and the HAES principals have fundamentally changed my view of health for the better.
+I have lived experience as a fat person and the HAES® principals have fundamentally changed my view of health for the better.

 About Me & My Practice

-As a fat person, I discovered HAES through my journey to self-acceptance and self-compassion.
+As a fat person, I discovered HAES® through my journey to self-acceptance and self-compassion.
 When I learn and take in new beliefs for myself that I think could help others, it is important to me to pass along those principles when appropriate.

 At the organization I work at, I have been speaking up against anti-fat bias - initially in conversation with co-workers and supervisors, eventually developing trainings for staff and volunteers about how to ethically work with survivors with anti-fat bias in mind, no matter what size the survivor is.
+I am also working with a colleague to bring this training to professionals locally.

 Accessibility Considerations